francisl/EKG4Test/README.md

 0.5.1

-* Travis integration
+* ~~Travis integration~~

 0.6

-* Plugin Nose
-* Install Script Nose
+* Ready to add Linux or Windows Widget
-* Install Script Widget
+* Install Script
+* executable script

 0.7

-* Plugins Karma
-* Bower install
+* Nicer looking Graph

 0.8

 * Log Previous Results

-0.9

-* Ready to add Linux or Windows Widget
-* Install Script

-1.0

-* Nicer looking Graph
-* Master for 1.0, tag 1.0 start dev branch

 ### Future

-* Linux Widget
+* Linux Widget - switch to java/swt for only one code base for desktop and share business logic with android?
-* Webview to display results
+* Webview to display results - replace listitem with webview?
 * Replace Socket with libzmq? (require new lib for reporter and widget)
-* replace listitem with webview?